 February 16, 2023, 7:00 – 8:30 PM, Cullman Performance Hall, NC History Center

 Performance based upon the Life of ELIZABETH KECKLEY (1818 – 1907)

-The first of our African American History Lecture Series this year, is also in celebration of Black History Month.
+The second of our African American History Lecture Series this year, is also in celebration of Black History Month.
 Tryon Palace is excited to offer this inspiring performance.

 TAMI TYREE: Playwright, historian, actress will present her one-woman, one act play based upon the life and times of Elizabeth Keckley (1818-1907) inspired by Mrs. Keckley’s 1868 memoir “Behind the Scenes Thirty Years A Slave Four Years in the White House.”

 Elizabeth Keckley rose to fame as Mary Todd Lincoln’s exclusive dressmaker during her White House years.
 She is also recognized as America’s first black fashion designer/entrepreneur.